Deep learning in business analytics and operations research: Models, applications and managerial implications: Numerical results

 \Cref{tbl:results_tickets} compares the prediction performance of traditional machine learning with that of deep learning.
-Among the baseline models from traditional machine learning, we find the lowest mean squared error on the test set when using the ridge regression, which yields an improvement of \SI{46.73}{\percent} compared to mean value as the predictor.
-Deep learning outperforms all traditional machine learning.
-For instance, the LSTM yields an improvement of \SI{26.82}{\percent} as compared to the best performing baseline, totaling in an improvement of \SI{61.02}{\percent} points over the mean value as the baseline predictor.
-Statistical significance tests on the mean squared error demonstrate that deep neural networks outperform our baselines to a statistically significant degree at the \SI{1}{\percent} level.
+The average ticket volume per hour (\ie \num{3.7} tickets/h) is used as a na{\"i}ve baseline.
+Among the baseline models, we find the lowest mean absolute error on the test set when using a support vector machine, whereas a default deep neural network (two layers, each having 32 neurons) shows lowest mean squared error across the baseline models.
+The latter yields an improvement of \SI{42.95}{\percent} compared to mean value as the predictor.
+Our deep-embedded architecture outperforms all baseline models including the default neural network.
+It yields an improvement of \SI{3.75}{\percent} as compared to the best performing baseline, totaling in an improvement of \SI{45.10}{\percent} points over the mean value as the baseline predictor.
+Statistical significance tests on the mean absolute error demonstrate that deep neural networks outperform our baselines to a statistically significant degree at the \SI{1}{\percent} level.
+We also assessed the cost effectiveness in which prediction errors incur costs due to either idle workers or unsatisfied customers.
+Here our deep learning approach suggests savings of \num{29658.0} monetary units.

-\subsection{Case study 3: Sales forecasting}
+\subsection{Case study 2: Sales forecasting}

-Sales forecasting facilitates the decision-making and planning within firms \citep{Lau.2017, Boone.2018}.
+Sales forecasting facilitates the decision-making and planning within firms \citep{Lau.2018, Boone.2018}.
 Hence, this case study evaluates deep learning for sales forecasting, where the one-day-ahead sales volume for each store is predicted based on the history of previous sales.
-The dataset comprises 842,806 days of past sales from 1113 different pharmacies.\footnote{For reasons of reproducibility and comparability, we chose a public dataset from \url{https://www.kaggle.com/c/rossmann-store-sales.}}.
-In terms of preprocessing, we generate the following variables that can serve as predictors: distance to the next competitor, store ID, day of week, week of year, binary indicator of whether it is a public holiday or a school holiday, store type and assortment.
+The dataset comprises 842,806 days of past sales from 1113 different pharmacies.\footnote{For reasons of reproducibility and comparability, we chose a public dataset from \url{https://www.kaggle.com/c/rossmann-store-sales.}} In terms of preprocessing, we generate the following categorical variables that are embedded into a dense representation by our deep-embedded architecture: store ID, state holiday, school holiday, store type, assortment.
+In addition, we utilize the following numerical variables: distance to the next competitor, day of week and week of year.\footnote{These features were selected from the original dataset for the following reasons: some features are company-specific, whereas our selection should be widely applicable to other companies.
+Further, these features entail the largest predictive power with respect to the target variable and should thus be decisive.} The average sales volume numbers to \num{6954.97} which presents our na{\"i}ve baseline.